googleapis/google-cloud-python/speech/README.rst

 Python Client for Cloud Speech API (`Beta`_)
 =============================================

-`Cloud Speech API`_: Converts audio to text by applying powerful neural network models.
+The `Cloud Speech API`_ enables developers to convert audio to text by applying powerful neural network models.
+The API recognizes over 80 languages and variants, to support your global user base.

 - `Client Library Documentation`_
 - `Product Documentation`_